-During 2021, our Education team have been creating and presenting fortnightly video lessons for any teachers and parents to enjoy with pupils and children.
+During 2021, our education team has been creating and presenting insightful video lessons for any teachers and parents to enjoy with pupils and children.

 Explore the life cycles of the amazing animals here at Paignton Zoo: mammals, birds, insects and amphibian life cycles are all featured.
 How does a flamingo feed its young, and how do our keepers encourage a poison frog to breed?